 The thymus is located beneath the sternum and consists of two lobes surrounded by a fibrous capsule.
 The lobes are divided by a fine septa into many lobules, with an outer cortex with high cellular density, and an inner medulla with lower cellular density.
 Hassall’s corpuscles are structures only found in the thymic medulla which increase in number throughout life.
 These are non-secreting flattened thymic epithelial cells in a whorl-like formation arranged in concentric layers.

-T-cells are a type of lymphocyte that is a part of the adaptive immune system together with B cells.
+T-cells are a type of lymphocyte that is a part of the adaptive immune system together with B-cells.
 T-cells originate from hematopoietic cells in the bone marrow, which develop into immature thymocytes in the thymus.
 The thymocytes differentiate into several types of mature T-cells; T helper cells, cytotoxic T-cells, memory T-cells, regulatory T-cells and natural killer T-cells.
 During maturation, T-cells undergo β-selection and positive selection in the thymic cortex and negative selection in the thymic medulla. β-selection ultimately produces a functional αβ T-cell receptor by rearranging the β-chain and pairing it with a constant α-chain.
-Before maturation, thymocytes do not express CD4⁺ or CD8⁺, this occurs during β-selection.
+Before maturation, thymocytes do not express CD4 or CD8.
+The expression of CD4 or CD8 occurs during the β-selection.
 After β-selection, thymocytes go through positive selection, where cells that are able to bind to MHC presented by thymic epithelial cells, are selected for.
 During this process, thymocytes binding to MHC class II, using CD4 as a coreceptor, become CD4⁺ T-cells (helper T-cells), and thymocytes binding to MHC class I, using CD8 as a coreceptor, become CD8⁺ T-cells (cytotoxic T-cells).
-The final step of T cell maturation is negative selection, where autoreactive thymocytes are eliminated.
+The final step of T-cell maturation is negative selection, where autoreactive thymocytes are eliminated.
 T-cells that bind too strongly to self-antigens presented on MHC complex of thymic epithelial cells receive an apoptotic signal.
 Remaining, now mature T-cells, enter the bloodstream as naïve T-cells.

 Examples of genes expressed in CD8⁺ T-cells or during the maturation of CD8⁺ T-cells include SATB1, PSMB11 and CD8B.
 SATB1 modulates genes that are essential in the maturation of CD8⁺ T-cells.
 PSMB11 generates peptides that are presented by MHC class I molecules during the maturation of CD8⁺ T-cells in the thymic cortex.
-CD8B is the beta chain of the cell surface glycoprotein CD8 and is an important molecule mediating cell-cell interactions in the lymphoid tissues.
-Acting as a coreceptor to the T cell receptor on the T cell, it recognizes MHC class I molecules displayed by an antigen-presenting cell.
+CD8B is the beta chain of the cell surface glycoprotein CD8 and is an important molecule mediating cell-cell interactions in lymphoid tissues.
+By acting as a co-receptor to the T-cell receptor on the T-cell, CD8 recognizes MHC class I molecules displayed by an antigen-presenting cell.